raghavd17/jquery-tap-and-hold/README.txt

 jQuery - Tap and Hold
 =====================

-	This jQuery plugin lets you detect a tap and hould event on touch interfaces.
+	This jQuery plugin lets you detect a tap and hold event on touch interfaces.

 How to use it?